yanliusp/antinu/README.md

 # Antinu Search in Water

-## underlining idea can found on [DocDB-6044](https://www.snolab.ca/snoplus/private/DocDB/cgi/ShowDocument?docid=6044)
+## Underlining idea can found on [DocDB-6044](https://www.snolab.ca/snoplus/private/DocDB/cgi/ShowDocument?docid=6044)

 ## The analysis can be broke into 4 subpart: